 Our accounting and financial reporting policies conform to accounting principles and practices generally accepted in the United States of America.
 The accompanying consolidated financial statements include the accounts of TransMontaigne Partners L.P., a Delaware limited partnership, and its controlled subsidiaries.
-All significant inter-company accounts and transactions have been eliminated in the preparation of the accompanying consolidated financial statements.
+Investments where we do not have the ability to exercise control, but do have the ability to exercise significant influence, are accounted for using the equity method of accounting.
+All inter-company accounts and transactions have been eliminated in the preparation of the accompanying consolidated financial statements.

 The preparation of financial statements in conformity with generally accepted accounting principles requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting periods.
-The following estimates, in management's opinion, are subjective in nature, require the exercise of judgment, and involve complex analyses: allowance for doubtful accounts, accrued environmental obligations and determining the fair value of our reporting units when performing our annual goodwill impairment analysis.
+The following estimates, in management's opinion, are subjective in nature, require the exercise of judgment, and involve complex analyses: useful lives of our plant and equipment, accrued environmental obligations and determining the fair value of our reporting units when analyzing goodwill.
 Changes in these estimates and assumptions will occur as a result of the passage of time and the occurrence of future events.
 Actual results could differ from these estimates.

 The accompanying consolidated financial statements include allocated general and administrative charges from TransMontaigne Inc. for indirect corporate overhead to cover costs of functions such as legal, accounting, treasury, engineering, environmental safety, information technology, and other corporate services (see Note 2 of Notes to consolidated financial statements).
-The allocated general and administrative expenses were approximately \$2.6 million and \$2.6 million for the three months ended March 31, 2011 and 2010, respectively.
+The allocated general and administrative expenses were approximately \$2.7 million and \$2.6 million for the three months ended March 31, 2012 and 2011, respectively.
 The accompanying consolidated financial statements also include allocated insurance charges from TransMontaigne Inc. for insurance premiums to cover costs of insuring activities such as property, casualty, pollution, automobile, directors' and officers' liability, and other insurable risks.
-The allocated insurance charges were approximately \$0.8 million and \$0.8 million for the three months ended March 31, 2011 and 2010, respectively.
-The accompanying consolidated financial statements also include reimbursement of bonus awards paid to TransMontaigne Services Inc. towards bonus awards granted by TransMontaigne Services Inc. to certain key officers and employees that vest over future periods.
-The reimbursement of bonus awards was approximately \$0.3 million and \$0.3 million for the three months ended March 31, 2011 and 2010, respectively.
+The allocated insurance charges were approximately \$0.9 million and \$0.8 million for the three months ended March 31, 2012 and 2011, respectively.
+The accompanying consolidated financial statements also include reimbursement of bonus awards paid to TransMontaigne Services Inc. (a wholly-owned subsidiary of TransMontaigne Inc.) towards bonus awards granted by TransMontaigne Services Inc. to certain key officers and employees who provide services to Partners that vest over future periods.
+The reimbursement of bonus awards was approximately \$0.3 million and \$0.3 million for the three months ended March 31, 2012 and 2011, respectively.